 Give this absolutely lip smacking Rajasthani papad ki sabzi a try for a quick weeknight dinner.
 The tomato and yogurt gravy is deliciously cooked along with kasuri methi and a subtle hint of garlic and green chillies.
 Serve it along with phulkas, kala chana and lacha pyaaz for a special weekend lunch.

-Papad Ki Sabzi is very cooked in almost every household of Rajasthan.
+Papad Ki Sabzi is very cooked in almost every home of Rajasthan.
 There are days when you don’t have vegetables in your house, then you can prepare this Papad Ki Sabzi.
-It is made in different ways, but here I have used curd to prepare the sabzi, as it makes the dish even more flavourful.
+Made with a delicious blend of tomato and yogurt gravy which is deliciously cooked along with kasuri methi and a subtle hint of garlic and green chillies.